 Car insurers have to work within strict guidelines.
 They are obligated to restore the car to its state before the accident.
 However, if the damage was extensive, it might end up costing about 60% of the original cost of the vehicle.

 This is why a car does not have to be extensively damaged for the insurer to consider it a write off.
-It all depends on the cost of particular parts that the insurer has to acquire and total costs of repair.
-For instance, if a car gets a scrape on one side, the cost of repainting and repairing the car might be too high compared to its actual value.
+It all depends on the cost of particular parts that the insurer has to acquire and the total costs of repair.
+For instance, scrap car removal on one side, the cost of repainting and repairing the written off car for cash might be too high compared to its actual value.
 This is why there exist various categories of write-offs.
 It allows people to know which vehicles can still be sold or bought.

 When a car is written off, you have the option to accept the decision.
 However, the payout might be quite small since insurance policies allow insurers to reduce the amount by making various deductions.
 If your car is written off because it is uneconomical to repair, you can apply to the authorities to have it repaired.
 Once it is fully repaired, it can be registered again.

 What happens when a car is written off is that you might opt to repair the car and keep it or sell it fully.
 Once it is repaired, it will need to pass a write off vehicle inspection (WOVI).
 The inspection for getting WOVI is quite extensive.
 It usually takes up to a day to complete everything.
 In some cases, the inspector may take longer to be satisfied that it should be on the road.
 Besides that, it may take longer if they suspect it was stolen.